umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 # Coordinate Systems
 {: .no_toc }

-One of the most mind-bending aspects of GIS, coordinate systems are key to how geospatial data works.
-{: .fs-6 .fw-300 }
+One of the most mind-bending aspects of GIS, coordinate systems are key to how geospatial data works {: .fs-6 .fw-300 }

 <details open markdown="block">